lightning-js/blits-example-app/README.md

 ### Creating Test Screenshots :

-After the base Screenshots are created, when we run the command `npm run cypresstest`, again the screenshots are generated inside the cypress-image-diff-screenshots/comparison folder.
+After the base Screenshots are created, when we run the command `npm run test:cypress`, again the screenshots are generated inside the cypress-image-diff-screenshots/comparison folder.

 The screen shots are compared with the baseline screenshots and if there is any discrepancy, then the difference of the images is captured at cypress-image-diff-screenshots/diff folder